-The very name Epiphany carries a wonderful abundance of connotations: revelation and realization and disclosure and manifestation, all with an element of surprise – a illumination of insight in which everything is transformed.
+The name Epiphany carries an abundance of connotations: revelation and realization and disclosure and manifestation, all with an element of surprise – a illumination of insight in which everything is transformed.

-Mary and Joseph must be surprised: first there is the shock of their unusual birthing in and of itself, which Mary receives, full of faith and defiance of empire.
-But then – as the story goes – the empire strikes back: this primordial couple of the New Covenant find themselves in a reverse-Exodus: fleeing Bethlehem for the safety of Egypt, with the child Jesus in tow – a family of refugees from the Roman proxy King Herod, whose insecurity-rooted policy of pre-emptive infanticide is a wall keeping them out.
-But a collective of wisdom figures, ‘Magi from the East’ — outsiders, magicians, likely renegade Zoroastrians from Persia — discern the language of celestial bodies and know that an anointed king dwells beyond the borders of acceptability.
-Herod wishes to co-opt these magicians into his own spell of power-maintenance, and they pay lip-service to his request for reconnaissance; but upon discovering the Christ child, adoring him, and offering their gifts of gold, frankincense, and myrrh, they heed a dream-warning: They return home by another way, stepping clear of Herod’s murderous dictates.
+But a collection of wisdom figures, ‘Magi from the East’ — outsiders, magicians, likely renegade Zoroastrians from Persia — discern the language of celestial bodies and know that the anointed king they seek dwells beyond the borders of acceptability.
+Herod wishes to co-opt these magicians into his own spell of power-maintenance, and (perhaps out of weakness, perhaps out of cunning) they pay lip-service to his reconnaissance request.
+But upon discovering the Christ child, adoring him, and offering their gifts of gold, frankincense, and myrrh, they heed a dream-warning: Return home by another way, steering clear of Herod’s increasingly-unhinged dictates.

 - Promised liberation – the thrill of hope.

 - The old order flexing its muscles one last time before its certain futility – exile.